analytically/capsulecrm-ciscoipphonedir/README.md

   - Search your contacts (persons and organisations) straight from your phone
   - Search your contacts by tag
   - Saves your last 5 searches (per phone)
-  - Pagination through pressing the `Next` soft key
+  - Pagination through pressing the `next` soft key
   - Built using [spray](http://spray.io/), a [high-performance](http://spray.io/blog/2013-05-24-benchmarking-spray/) REST/HTTP toolkit, should easily support > 1000 connected phones

 Planned: